Snaacky/thewiki/README.md

 Any contributions you make are **greatly appreciated**.

-- If you have suggestions for adding or removing projects, feel free to open an issue to discuss it, or directly create a pull request.
+- If you have any suggestions, feel free to [open an issue](https://github.com/Snaacky/thewiki/issues/new) to discuss it, join our [discord](https://discord.gg/snackbox), or directly create a pull request.
 - Please make sure you check your spelling and grammar.
 - Create individual PR for each suggestion.